PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/backend/http-codes.md

 ## HTTP Code for Auth Errors

-- 401 for when an access token isn’t provided, or is invalid.
+- 401 for when an access token isn't provided, or is invalid.
 - 403 for when an access token is valid, but requires more privileges.

 ## HTTP Code for Standard Statuses